jamesjsong/jamesjsong.github.io/_posts/2024-12-26-Father-Joe.md

 *As for the Catholics, after twenty-five years of supporting 130 schools—we’ve supported Cambodia by paying salaries, training teachers, building schools—we realized that we needed to build our own school and operate it ourselves.
 That’s why this school was built.*

 *Right now we’re stretched too thin.
-If I was here, I would have advocated for having only middle and high schools.
+If I were here, I would have advocated for having only the middle and high schools.
 Then maybe our impact would have been greater.
 I would have voiced this more strongly, but I was abroad studying…*

 *Nurturing leaders means teaching them English, which is why your task is so important.*